pr2database/pr2-website/content/eukref/pipeline_overview.md

 ./sina -i NAME.clustered.fasta -o NAME_aligned.fasta --outtype fasta --ptdb REFERENCE_ALN.ARB
 ```

 *Please remember, if you choose to use SINA alignment, that you have to provide a reference alignment in ARB format.
-Easiest way to get one is to downloaded from [https://www.arb-silva.de/download/arb-files/](https://www.arb-silva.de/download/arb-files/)
+Easiest way to get one is to downloaded from [https://www.arb-silva.de/download/arb-files/](https://www.arb-silva.de/download/arb-files/)*

-**3c)** Trim the alignment using trimal.
+###### 3c - Trim the alignment using trimal.

 ```
 trimal -in NAME_aligned.fasta -out NAME.trimal.fasta -gt 0.3 -st 0.001
 ```

 ---

-**Step 4.
-Build an initial tree.**
+#### Step 4.
+Build an initial tree

-**4a)** Build a phylogenetic tree using RAxML.
+###### 4a - Build a phylogenetic tree using RAxML.

 ```
 raxmlHPC-PTHREADS-SSE3 -T 4 -m GTRCAT -c 25 -e 0.001 -p 31415 -f a -N 100 -x 02938 -n NAME -s NAME.trimal.fasta -w /full/path/to/output_directory